 Or are you looking for some more adventure?
 Try climbing Merapi vulcano for a spectacular sunrise!

 From Yogja you can go to the great Borobudur as a daytour.
 Well can?…you have to.
 You can not miss this great structure when you are on Java!!
 It is build in the 9th century and is the worlds largest Buddhist temple!
 I really enjoyed walking around there!!

 Borobudur – Java

-In every stupa is a Buddha statue
+Did you know that in every stupa is a Buddha statue?

 Brambanan Temple – Java